mongodb-partners/Atlas_to_Redshift/README.md

 ### Step by Step Instruction for setting up Amazon MSK Job

+a. create a MSK Cluster
+b. create a custom plugins for MongoDB Atlas(source) using the zipfile
+c. create a custom plugin for S3(sink) using zipfile
+d. create a source connector to MongoDB Atlas using the custom plugin and code
+e. create a sink connector to S3 bucket using the custom plugin and code.
+f. insert the data to MongoDB Atlas collection and ensure the data are written to S3 bucket.

 ### Step by Step Instruction for setting up Glue Job
 1. The data from MongoDB Atlas can be continuously written to S3 bucket using the Data Federation and MongoDB Atlas triggers.